-- (1) Mr. Naples is not included in this table as he is an employee of the Company and thus receives no compensation for his service as a Director. - (2) Mr. Chappell and Dr. Delattre participate in the Directors' Deferred Compensation Plan and each have elected to defer 100% of their 2007 Board fees (but not stock awards).
+(4) Mr. Chappell participated in the Directors' Deferred Compensation Plan and elected to defer 100% of his 2008 Board fees (but not stock awards).
 Participants in the Directors' Deferred Compensation Plan may designate investment vehicles to determine earnings on deferred accounts as designated by the Administrator of the Plan.